dapr-sandbox/generator-dapr/src/templates/languages/go/README.md

 ### Prerequisites

 First you'll need to install the [dapr cli](https://github.com/dapr/cli/releases) and run `dapr init`.
 This will run the dapr runtime on your machine.
-Further, you'll need
+You will also need to have Go installed on your machine.

 ### Steps